Table of contents

 Here’s a small sample of some of the cable management techniques you’ll definitely be able to achieve using this desk build as a baseline.

-Again, to check out more about those techniques, have a look at this post here on Rigz, all about cable management.
+Again, to check out more about those techniques, have a look at the post below here on Rigz, all about cable management.

 Give me height